NodeBE4/opinion/_posts/2023-03-27-EnclavedMicrostate.md

 Precisely.
 There's nothing special about the 'Silk Road' within medieval Eurasia, let alone within the broader spatial and temporal scope of human history.

+----- __1165.6__ -----2023-04-01 23:27:46+08:00:

+> I guess to me using the overland silk trade between Europe and China as a shorthand to describe the exchange as a whole is akin to using, I dunno, the transatlantic slave trade to represent slavery in the early-modern period.

+I'm going to push back on this point, because it isn't even comparable from a scale perspective.
+The coincidental movement of luxury goods from east to west across Central Asia was not even the largest component of Central Asian trade.
+For a glib analogy it'd be like saying Paris is particularly significant for being on the rail line from Calais to Marseille.
+It *is* on the rail line from Calais to Marseilles, but that linkage is hardly the defining feature that makes Paris what it is.
+The discarding of the 'Silk Road' is being proposed in order to actually understand the multifaceted relationships between Central Asia as a region and its neighbours, rather than centring its history away towards entities at its fringe.

 ### 1166: [A Brief and Unimportant Note from the Mod Team About Some Minor Bot Testing Over the Next 24 to 36 hours.](https://old.reddit.com/r/AskHistorians/comments/127yw7e/a_brief_and_unimportant_note_from_the_mod_team/), submitted on 2023-04-01 04:50:14+08:00.

 ----- __1166.1__ -----2023-04-01 15:23:38+08:00: